-Online multiplayer is convenient—but it’ll never beat the energy of a good old-fashioned LAN party.
+Online multiplayer is great — but it’ll never beat the energy of a good old-fashioned LAN party.

 LAN parties aren’t just for retro gamers or 2000s nostalgia.
-In 2025, they’re smaller, smarter, and more powerful—thanks to modern WiFi, portable laptops, and a deep library of multiplayer games that run like a dream over a local network.
+In 2025, they’re smaller, smarter, and more powerful—thanks to modern WiFi, portable laptops, and a deep library of multiplayer games that run well over a local network.
+Before hosting, be sure to also check out our LAN Party Setup and Hosting article.

 So whether you’re hosting a dorm room showdown, a living room battle royale, or a basement RTS marathon, this guide will show you the best LAN games to fire up next.